 The last two in this series are more literal.
 I like the hand-in-pocket pattern in the photo on the left.

 I have been to Mt.
-Shasta more than a dozen times and summited it 9 times.
+Shasta some 15 times and summited it 9 times (plus I’ve stopped right below the summit a couple of times for safety reasons).
 My first climb was in Sep 1994 and the most recent was in June 2016.
 I’ve led several groups with no climbing experience safely to the summit.

 Shasta is home to most of my mountaineering experience, but I have hiked up Mt.
 Whitney (the highest point in the continental US) twice, Half Dome in Yosemite a dozen times, Mt.
 Lassen in California, Mt.
 Kinabalu in Borneo, Trails on the Swiss Alps near Interlaken and other smaller hills around the world.